Town crier

 “Hear Ye” archive

 Past blurbs from the “Hear Ye” sidebar section.
 Announcements too trivial for a full blog post.
-Minor side thoughts of the sort that used to go to Twitter before its Fall.
+Minor side thoughts of the sort that used to go to Twitter before its Fall (call it prelapsarian Twitter).
 Any such town crier missives, now collected here.

 Expect TL 9 to herald the arrival of Move 5 and faster ‘bots.
 (And thanks to AI, a ‘bot will lace up its sneakers with an understanding of the old joke that it doesn’t need to outrun the bear, it just has to outrun us.)